$0 Japan Highly Skilled Professional Visa Guide — Quick-Start Checklist

 From 70 to 80 via language: Upgrading from no language bonus to JLPT N1 (15 pts) or from N2 to N1 (+5 pts), combined with one other bonus category, gets most people there.

-From 70 to 80 via employer: Working for a J-Startup designated company or a company receiving government innovation subsidies adds 10–20 points without any action on your part.
-The employer's designation status does the work.
+From 70 to 80 via employer: Working for a J-Startup designated company or a company receiving qualifying government innovation support can add 10–20 points when the employer supplies the required evidence.
+The additional SME points apply only when the innovation conditions are also met.

 From 70 to 80 via education + IT: If you're a Master's holder with no bonus points yet, adding a designated university bonus (10 pts) and one IT certification (5 pts) puts you at 85 points before language.